model-driven-devops/mdd/exercises/data-validation.md

     file: 'local/dns.schema.yml'
 ```

 This file tells the ciscops.mdd.validate role to apply the two schemas `local/banner.schema.yml` and `local/dns.schema.yml` to all devices at the org level of the hierarchy.
-The schemas are checked against the data after all of the data for a particular device has been retendered.
+The schemas are checked against the data after all of the data for a particular device has been re-rendered.
 This is done using the `ciscops.mdd.validate` role and called at the beginning of a playbook:

 ```
 - hosts: network